Scary thoughts as a mum?

 Q: What can I do to manage intrusive thoughts?

-• Talk to someone: It's important to talk to someone you trust about your intrusive thoughts, such as a partner, friend, or healthcare provider.
+Talk to someone: It's important to talk to someone you trust about your intrusive thoughts, such as a partner, friend, or professional.
 They can offer support and help you put things into perspective.

-• Seek professional help: If intrusive thoughts are interfering with your ability to function, it may be helpful to seek professional help.
+Seek professional help: If intrusive thoughts are interfering with your ability to function, your daily motivation or your ability to enjoy being with your baby, it may be helpful to seek professional help.
 A therapist can work with you to develop coping strategies and provide support.